What is music therapy?

 Benefits of music therapy:

 Following are some of the benefits of music therapy for children on the spectrum:

-Music may help improve a child’s behaviour.
+Music may help improve a child’s behavior.
 It may help children on the spectrum find inner peace and calm.
 This will then help them in easing anxiety, aggression, and tension.

 Help with sensory issues

 Music therapy may help encourage self-expression in autistic children.
 Through music therapy, an autistic child may have an easier experience of conveying his thoughts and emotions.
 They may play music, dance, or sing to express their emotions as music triggers a wide variety of feelings and emotions.

 Family-centered music therapy may help build stronger parent-child bonds.
 Music therapy may benefit the parent-child relation through improved communication either verbal or non-verbal.
 Playing musical instruments together provide a way for them to have fun together whilst strengthening the bonds of communication.
 Playing, or listening to music together also leads to the feeling of closeness and understanding between a child on the spectrum and his family.

 Music therapy may help increase fine motor skills of an autistic child.
 It may help build a child’s fine motor skills when he is playing the guitar or other instruments.
 Music may also help autistic children with simple tasks because it helps with focus as well.